Home

 In order to be a better listener it is important that you really try to understand what your spouse attempts to tell you.
 Listening carefully takes energy and work, but can go such a long way in improving your communication.

-A useful tool in learning to listen is the phrase “Listen to Learn.”
+A useful tool to be a better listener is the phrase “Listen to Learn.”
 The word “Learn” can be used as an acronym for several important listening skills.

 L = Listen Carefully